 In general, I would encourage people to seek out and attend conferences when possible.
 Almost every state native plant society has some type of annual conference - check their calendar and email them for more information if you don't find anything.
 I have organized the Georgia one for the last four years and am working on my 5th one.
 Even though it is only a one day conference, I try to ensure that the topics are varied, the vendors are plentiful and the food is palatable!

-If you'd like to see what the Cullowhee schedule was, to give you an idea of the topics covered, here is a link to the 2011 schedule.
-Click on this link to get even more details about the topics.
+If you'd like to see what the Cullowhee schedule was, to give you an idea of the topics covered, here is a link to the schedule.
 The dates for 2012 have already been announced - hope to see some of you there July 17-21, 2012.